munificent/game-programming-patterns/book/update-method.markdown

 ### Subclassing entities?!

-There are some readers whose skin is crawling right now because I'm using inheritance on the main entity class to define different behaviors.
+There are some readers whose skin is crawling right now because I'm using inheritance on the main `Entity` class to define different behaviors.
 If you don't happen to see the problem, I'll provide some context.

 When the game industry emerged from the primordial seas of 6502 assembly code